Why to use a chat internally?

 We have been happy users of XMPP (eJabberd on the server side and Pidgin on the client side) for years.
 It works quite well, it is robust, it consumes few resources and it is a standard.
 But sadly, we have identified some drawbacks:

-client side is our biggest deception: my mobile client (Conversation) is much better than my desktop.
-And nobody is really investing in this aera those days.
+- client side is our biggest deception: my mobile client (Conversation) is much better than my desktop.
+And nobody is really investing in this area those days.

 We deploy our Rocket.chat using Docker and docker-compose just like the rest of our tools (that may change in the future with Docker 1.12 and services, but for the moment, we are still using our compose files to describe our stack: containers, networks and volumes).